Priyanka-Panjiyar/Portfolio/README.md

 ### Methodology

 #### **1. Data Enrichment**
-- Added a `Content Length` column to measure the number of words or characters in each section.
+- Added a column to measure the number of words or characters in each section.
-- Derived a `Content Density` metric by correlating section lengths with page numbers.
+- Derived a metric by correlating section lengths with page numbers.

 #### **2. Data Analysis**
 - Analyzed content length to identify the most detailed policy sections.
 - Examined correlations between page numbers and content density to understand the distribution of information across the document.

-#### **3. Visualization**
-- Created histograms in Excel to illustrate the distribution of content lengths.
-- Generated scatter plots to analyze the correlation between page numbers and section lengths.

 #### **Outputs**
-- Visualizations highlighting the most detailed sections and their density trends across the document.
+- The dataset highlights the most detailed sections and their density trends across the document.

 ---

 ## Tools and Technologies

-- **Data Cleaning and Structuring**: Excel
 - **File Formats**: Excel, CSV, Parquet
-- **Visualization**: Excel (charts and graphs)

 ---

 ## Deliverables

 - A structured dataset saved in:
-  - **Excel** format for detailed editing and manual use.
    - **CSV** format for sharing and lightweight analysis.
   - **Parquet** format for optimized storage and integration into analytics tools.
-- Visual reports and dashboards summarizing the document's structure, focus areas, and patterns.

 ---

 ## Conclusion